 Why It’s Time to Put Women’s Issues at Center of Foreign Policy

-The international outrage over Boko Haram’s abduction of Nigerian schoolgirls has escalated since the story first hit the news; mothers in Nigeria took action and celebrities from Angelina Jolie all the way to First Lady Michelle Obama have made their voices heard on the issue.
-With mainstream attention finally focused on why the education, health, and empowerment of women and girls matters to Americans, it is time for the Obama administration to re-enforce its commitment to these issues and elevate them as central to U.S. foreign policy.
+The international outrage over Boko Haram’s abduction of schoolgirls in Nigeria has grown since the story first hit the news; mothers in Nigeria took action and celebrities from Angelina Jolie to First Lady Michelle Obama have made their voices heard on the issue.
+With mainstream attention finally focused on why the education, health, and empowerment of women and girls matters to Americans, it is time for the Obama administration to reinforce its commitment to these issues and elevate them as central to U.S. foreign policy.

 President Obama’s first term got off to a promising start for global women’s issues.
 Within months of taking office, the administration launched unprecedented initiatives focused on women, girls, and gender equality.
 This was reflected in important and concrete ways: policies designed to prevent gender-based violence were promulgated across U.S. government agencies; U.S. development projects were required to undertake gender analyses as part of the initial program design; and women’s engagement and protection during crisis situations were made part of peace and security deliberations.

 The tragedy of the Nigerian schoolgirls should bring us back to first principles.
-Promoting gender equality and advancing the status of all women and girls around the world remains one of the greatest unmet challenges of our time, and one that is vital to achieving our overall foreign policy objectives.
-These are the President’s own words, from the January 2013 Presidential Memorandum on Promoting Gender Equality and Empowering Women and Girls Globally.
+Promoting gender equality and advancing the status of all women and girls around the world remains one of the greatest unmet challenges of our time – one that is vital to achieving our overall foreign policy objectives.
+These are the president’s own words, from the January 2013 Presidential Memorandum on Promoting Gender Equality and Empowering Women and Girls Globally.

 #BringBackOurGirls is first and foremost about the horrendous abduction of Nigerian schoolgirls.
-But the international outrage that it has galvanized reflects a broader and longer-term imperative for the United States.
-In the words of First Lady Michelle Obama, "What happened in Nigeria was not an isolated incident.
-It's a story we see every day as girls around the world risk their lives to pursue their ambitions.”
+But the international outrage that it has sparked reflects a broader and longer term imperative for the United States.
+In the words of First Lady Michelle Obama, “What happened in Nigeria was not an isolated incident.
+It’s a story we see every day as girls around the world risk their lives to pursue their ambitions.”

 Janet Fleischman is a senior associate with the Global Health Policy Center at the Center for Strategic and International Studies in Washington, D.C.